 Intro

-In C++, smart pointers are objects that own and manage the lifetime of a dynamically allocated object.
+Smart pointers are template classes in C++ that own and manage the lifetime of a dynamically allocated object.
+They automatically destroy the object when it’s no longer used, helping prevent memory leaks and dangling pointers.

 • Common types: